Delhi Holidays in 2026

 Note: The second and fourth Saturdays will be the regular bank holidays for all the public sector and private sector banks.
 The regional bank holidays will differ from state to state.
 ATMs will remain open on a bank holiday.

-Overview of Delhi Holidays in 2025
+Overview of Delhi Holidays in 2026

 Republic Day: Republic Day is a gazetted holiday in India.
 The day honors the creation of the Indian constitution.
 All state, national and local government offices shall remain closed on the day.
 Business organisations and stores may be closed or have reduced operating hours.

-Maha Shivaratri: Maha Shivaratri is a major Hindu festival celebrated in February 2025, which falls on Friday.
+Maha Shivaratri: Maha Shivaratri is a major Hindu festival celebrated in February 2026, which falls on Friday.
 It is a popular festival in Delhi.
 People celebrate with joy.
 It is the day Shiva married to Goddess Parvati.
 Maha Shivaratri, also called Shivaratri, marks the convergence of Shiva and Shakti.
 The festival is celebrated on the Krishna Paksha Chaturdashi of Hindu calendar.

-Holi: For the year 2025, Holi is observed in March.
+Holi: For the year 2026, Holi is observed in March.
 Usually, the festival falls in between the months of March and February.
 Holi is a two-day spring festival.
 The first day is called Chhoti and the second day is called Rangawali Holi.
 It is a colorful festival celebrated with love and affection among people.

 Christmas Day: Christmas Day honors the birth of Lord Jesus and is celebrated on 25 December every year.
 It is a major festival for Christians who exchange gifts among themselves.
-In 2025, the festival falls on Wednesday.
+In 2026, the festival falls on friday.

 Places to Visit During Holidays in Delhi